Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 ## Example
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Installation
+## Import the RADAttribution SDK into your iOS workspace

-RADAttribution is available through [CocoaPods](https://cocoapods.org) as private pod.
-To install it, add the following line to your Podfile:
+Use [CocoaPods](https://cocoapods.org) to install RADAttribution private pod.
+If you dont have Cocoapods installed follow this guide[https://guides.cocoapods.org/using/getting-started] for intallations.
+If you have Cocopods already installed add the following lines in your Podfile:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'